The Who in XAI: How AI Background Shapes Perceptions of AI Explanations: Qualitative Analysis Findings

 While quantitative analysis tells us \textit{what} is different between groups, qualitative analysis sheds light on \textit{how} and \textit{why} those differences manifest, addressing RQ2.
 Quantitative analysis puts RG as the clear winner; however, as we show in this section, the story is more nuanced and interesting, especially the underlying reasons behind the group differences between AD and NR.
 Below we describe the process of our qualitative analysis before moving on to the findings.

 The qualitative data was coded according to principles of \textit{grounded theory }analysis \cite{Charmaz2014, Strauss1990}.
-Coding and analysis of the qualitative data was done by the first and second author in two stages, each consisting of multiple rounds of iteration.
+Coding and analysis of the qualitative data were done by the first and second authors in two stages, each consisting of multiple rounds of iteration.
 In the first round, the authors separately performed coding using \textit{in-vivo} codes, which involves generating codes from the data (e.g., using participant phrases such as `the robot knew what it was doing' and `easier to understand' as codes).
 Through discussion, the authors generated a merged open coding scheme.
 In the second round, the authors analyzed the data using \textit{axial codes}.
-Axial coding involves finding connections between open codes, classifying them into different categories (e.g., potential actionability of numbers).
-In the last step, the authors analyzed the different sets of axial codes, unified them into high-level themes and consolidated them to selective codes (e.g., humanlike-ness).
+Axial coding involves finding connections between open codes and classifying them into different categories (e.g., potential actionability of numbers).
+In the last step, the authors analyzed the different sets of axial codes, unified them into high-level themes, and consolidated them into selective codes.

 After this, we grouped the data along the two groups (AI vs. non-AI) and our five~(5)~analytic perception dimensions that we motivated in Section~\ref{sec:user_perceptions} and also used for quantitative analysis~(\textit{confidence, friendliness, intelligence, second chance,} and \textit{understandability}), allowing us to compare our findings across dimensions and groups.
 Finally, based on the grounded theory heuristic of ``constant comparison'' \cite{Glaser1967, Strauss1990}, the authors frequently compared and contrasted axial codes across perception dimensions to tease out the similarities and differences between the different reasonings used by the AI and non-AI groups to make sense of the explanations provided by the three robots.